 By 2020, an estimated 20 percent of the population will be 65 or older and many people will live for a longer time, often with chronic illnesses.
 To cope with the mounting challenges of an aging population and an increasingly strained health care system, the Institute of Medicine has proposed an increase to BSN nurses from 50 percent to 80 percent by 2020.

 As a consequence, many employers (especially hospitals) now give preference to or only hire BSN-qualified nurses.
 In the future, it is expected that the BSN will become a mandatory qualification for nurses.
+This is why getting a BSN degree by 2020 becomes the ideal scenario.

 In the ever-changing nursing landscape, BSN degree programs offer the most in-depth and comprehensive preparation for future nurses.
 A fact sheet published by the AACN cites a number of studies that show how better nursing education is linked to a higher quality of care.
 In turn, this translates to better patient outcomes and lower mortality rates.